 Physical activity accelerometry

 As part of the VIBE study, HCS participants received an activated GCDC x16-1c triaxial accelerometer (Gulf Coast Data Concepts, Waveland, Mississppi, USA) in the mail.
 Participants were asked to wear the monitor on a custom designed size specific elasticated belt over their right hip over a 7-day continuous period for a minimum of 10 hours a day, only removing the monitor for sleeping, washing and swimming.
 Accelerometers were configured to a sampling frequency of 50Hz, and raw accelerometry data were imported to Stata 13 (STATA Corp, College Station, Texas, USA) for standardised processing using custom designed code developed by Deere et al [8].
 A protocol to clean the activity data, and then to condense into distinct impact band groups has been previously published by Deere and colleagues [19].
 In brief data cleaning Y-axis acceleration peaks were identified based on accelerations which were higher than the preceding and subsequent reading and recorded within 14 pre-specified g bands.
-These g bands were then condensed further to group all study participants into three distinct bands [8].
+These g bands were then condensed further to group all vertical impact peaks into three distinct bands per participant [8].
 These bands reflect: low-impact physical activity peaks between 0.5-1.0g, medium-impact peaks between 1.0-1.5g and high-impact peaks above 1.5g [20].The higher-impact cut-point of >1.5g was selected as very few impacts were observed within higher g bands [8, 18, 19].
 Low-impact activity peaks tend to be associated with activities such as walking, whereas an aerobics class would produce high-impact physical activity peaks (above 1.5g) [14].
+Thus, following processing, each individual 7-day activity data were collapsed into 3 variables, a count for the number of times they achieved a vertical impact load within a low-impact physical activity peak band, the number of times they achieved a vertical impact within a medium-impact physical activity peak band, and the number of times they achieved a vertical impact within a high-impact physical activity peak band.

 Assessment of bone by pQCT